 A well-written cover letter is one of the most important tools you have to convince your employer that you are the right person for the job.
 When crafted carefully, a cover letter will demonstrate how your skills and expertise can add value to the company you want to work for.

-We’ve created the ultimate guide to crafting the perfect cover letter.
+As one of the top recruitment agencies in Auckland, we created the ultimate guide to crafting the perfect cover letter.
 Whether you’re looking to understand what a cover letter is, what to include or exclude in a cover letter, or for tips on how to write a persuasive cover letter - we can help you get your application to the top of the pile.

 Cover letter writing